dfriveros11/DiegoRiveros/README.md

 # My project goal
 This is my website.
-My first Web Development, which is composed of my profile, my hobbies, a research project where I'm working on, and my cv, in case you want to know more about me professionally.
+My first Web Development, which is composed of my profile, my hobbies, a research project where I'm working on, and my CV, in case you want to know more about me professionally.

 ## Used technologies